tilaskabengele/BiCrystal/index.md

     graphite.cif

 Next, enter input parameters m and n, and rotation angle in degrees (_zero if you want both layers unperturbed_).
 Parameter m and n correspond to the scale of the lattice vectors along the x and y directions, respectively.
-As an example, let's take m = 2, n = 1, and rotation angle 21.79 degrees.
+As an example, let's take m = 2, n = 1 and rotation angle 21.79 degrees.

     ***Rotation parameters***
     Enter m 2
     Enter n 1
-    Enter rotation_angle 21.29
+    Enter rotation_angle 0

-After that, you will be required to pick a zeroeth atom from the top and bottom layers.
+After that, you will be required to pick a zeroeth atom from the top and bottom layer.
 If we were picking the atoms by hand using a visualization software such as Xcrysden, this would be the atom we start from when creating the new cell vectors.

-    Initializing atoms...
+    Intializing atoms...

     Initial TOP atoms..